-Tréa, a young black Lab stray dog from Princeton, MN, is the latest recipient of financial support from Born Free USA, the leader in animal welfare and wildlife conservation.
+The family of Skeeter, a 5-year-old chocolate Labrador retriever in Millington, TN, is the latest recipient of financial support from Born Free USA, a national leader in animal welfare and wildlife conservation.